-Frank Sinatra, who was one of the most acclaimed crooner of music history, would have been 100 on December 12, 2015.
-The man wasn’t only a great singer, but also a swell actor.
+Frank Sinatra, who was one of the most acclaimed crooners of music history, would have been 100 on December 12, 2015.
+The man wasn’t only a great singer, but also a talented actor.
 One of his most acclaimed performances was the one in From Here to Eternity for which he won an Oscar for Best Supporting Actor.
-From Here to Eternity is one of those films that, before I saw it for the first time, thought I would like it, but finally loved it.
-It’s now among my very favourite films.
-It has so many qualities and one of them is the actor performances.
-Burt Lancaster, Montgomery Clift, Frank Sinatra, Donna Reed and Deborah Kerr all give memorable performances and, without the shadow of a doubt, Frank greatly deserved his award.
+Before watching this film for the first time, I thought I wouldn’t like it so much, but I ended up loving it.
+It’s now among my very favourite classics.
+It has so many qualities and one of them are the performances given by the actors; Burt Lancaster, Montgomery Clift, Frank Sinatra, Donna Reed and Deborah Kerr.
+Without the shadow of a doubt, Frank deserved his award.

-Before starring in this film, Franks Sinatra was most well-known for his roles in comedies or musicals.
-Thanks to Burt Lancaster and Montgomery Clift’s help, he improved his dramatic acting abilities during the shooting of this film.
+Before starring in this film, Franks Sinatra was mostly known for his roles in comedies or musicals.
+Thanks to Burt Lancaster and Montgomery Clift’s help, he improved his dramatic acting abilities during the shooting of From Here to Eternity.
 Franks Sinatra was very grateful to them and remained a long time friend with Burt Lancaster.
-This shooting was also a certain test for him, considering what he was going through in his personal life.
+The shooting was also a certain test for him, considering what he was going through in his personal life.
 His marriage with Ava Gardner was indeed at its end.
-I always thought that it was quite a tour de force for an actor or an actress to give a brilliant acting performance when things aren’t going very happily his/her life.
+I always thought that it was quite a tour de force for an actor or an actress to give a brilliant acting performance when things aren’t going very well in his/her life.
 That makes me think of my article I wrote about Laurence Olivier’s performance in Spartacus for the Vivien Leigh and Laurence Olivier Blogathon.
 When he shot this film, his relation with Vivien Leigh was coming at his end, and it was not an easy moment for him and Vivien, considering Vivien’s mental illness.
 But, he worked hard and gave an unforgettable performance.

-As much as he knew how to play the nice guy, Frank Sinatra was also able to prove us that he could get angry sometimes.
+As much as he knew how to play the nice guy, Frank Sinatra was also able to prove to us that he could get angry sometimes.
 This is more obvious in this scene in the bar where he gets involved in a violent argument with Staff Sergeant “Fatso” Judson (Ernest Borgnine).
-This is how he would start to get involved into trouble.
+This is how he would start to get involved in trouble.
 Frank Sinatra is quite convincing in this scene.
 We believe in his anger.

 If you look at this clip where Frank Sinatra wins his Oscar, the crowd seems really enthusiast about it.
 Even Mercedes McCambridge, who was presenting the award, jumps of joy when she names him!
 He deserved it.

 Frank Sinatra doesn’t sing in From Here to Eternity.
-As a matter of fact, the musical side of this film is embodied by Montgomery Clift’s character who plays trumpet.
+As a matter of fact, the musical side of this film is embodied by Montgomery Clift’s character who plays the trumpet.
 He doesn’t sing, but he acts.
 And his acting is as much good as his singing, and that means a lot.

-I remember, I was first introduced to Franks Sinatra as a singer when I was a child, because my parents were (and still are) always listening to his album “My Way”.
+I remember, I was first introduced to Franks Sinatra as a singer when I was a child because my parents were (and still are) always listening to his album “My Way”.
 And then, I think I first saw him in Guys and Dolls.
-However, it’s really by watching From Here to Eternity that I started having a biggest interest in him, both as a singer and an actor.
+However, it’s really by watching From Here to Eternity that I started having a bigger interest in him, both as a singer and an actor.
 Now I’m always happy when my parents are listening to this “My Way” album!
 Frank Sinatra really was one of a kind.

 Happy 100th heavenly birthday Frank!